-- a) The jump course shall be checked by survey. - b) The computer system must be checked against the benchmark. - c) The ramp setup must give proper triangles as described in the benchmark. - d) Protractors should be in degrees with a gradation of .2 degrees.
-Minimum radius of the protractor shall be 25 cm. - e) The maximum difference of readings between top and bottom stations on a fixed sighting point (on land) shall not exceed .1 degree.
-This is to be checked at several points through the range and include the other stations. - f) Angles may be called in to .1 degree of accuracy. - g) A recommended check is to sight buoy 15ET for a small triangle and check against actual distance. - h) Personal handles shall be measured by the dock starter under the responsibility of the homologator, immediately before the skier skis.
+- a) The jump course shall be checked by survey. - b) Personal handles shall be measured by the dock starter under the responsibility of the homologator, immediately before the skier skis.
 The Chief Judge may require skier ropes and handles to be re-measured immediately after use.
 Should the handle be out of tolerance following a skiers return to the dock, then it shall be retained by the tournament officials and retested after at least a one hour relaxation period.
-If the rope remains out of tolerance after the one hour period, the skier's performance in that round is disqualified. - i) Two test buoys must be placed at approximately 40m and 60m jump distances and their exact location as measured by survey and by the video jump system must be recorded on the dossier.
-The buoys must be independent of the video jump system (i.e. not used as reference buoys by the system).

-j) The jump ramp must be waxed.
+If the rope remains out of tolerance after the one hour period, the skier's performance in that round is disqualified. - c) Two test buoys must be placed at approximately 40m and 60m jump distances and their exact location as measured by survey and by the video jump system must be recorded on the dossier.
+The buoys must be independent of the video jump system (i.e. not used as reference buoys by the system). - d) The jump ramp must be waxed.
 The wax used must have been previously used and tested and found to be appropriate for the use.